avmain/Acadview-Docs/docs/How to install Postman  in Windows.md

 ![](/img/postman5.png)

-5. You can start using Postman directly but it is better to Sign up and the start using Postman so that your previous work is saved.
+5. You can start using Postman directly but it is better to Sign up and then start using Postman so that your previous work is saved.
+You can choose any email id but prefer using the one which is your primary email id, the one you use on github,etc.

 ![](/img/postman6.png)